 - 1. Department chairs will be evaluated annually, and a comprehensive evaluation will be completed every fourth year.
-Results of each evaluation will be communicated to the chair orally and in writing by the VPAA. - 2.
+Results of each evaluation will be communicated to the chair orally and in writing by the Dean (if applicable) or VPAA. - 2.
 The incumbent chair will declare his/her intention by September 1 of the fourth year to request consideration for reappointment.
-Departmental faculty, Vice President for Academic Affairs, and the President will participate in this evaluation.
-The Vice President and the President, with advice from faculty, will decide whether to retain or to replace the current chair.
+Departmental faculty, the Dean (if applicable), Vice President for Academic Affairs, and the President will participate in this evaluation.
+The Dean (if applicable), Vice President and the President, with advice from faculty, will decide whether to retain or to replace the current chair.
 If the decision is to replace the chair, the departmental chairs' selection process will be initiated. - 3.
-The criteria and instruments for evaluation of chairs will be approved by the faculty, chairs, Vice President for Academic Affairs, and President.
+The criteria and instruments for evaluation of chairs will be approved by the faculty, chairs, Deans (if applicable), Vice President for Academic Affairs, and President.